blade1910/CallFromStranger/README.md

 ---

 ## About
-A working full-stack voice chat website (backend hidden for security).
-Showcases **React, TailwindCSS, and WebRTC** skills with a clean, responsive UI—perfect for recruiters to see hands-on frontend and real-time web development experience.
+A working voice chat app showcasing **React, TailwindCSS, and real-time web development**.
+Backend is hidden for security.
+Designed with a clean and responsive UI, perfect for recruiters to explore frontend and full-stack capabilities.